PrestonWest87/NOC_IFC/README.md

 Please note that the entirety of this application's codebase was generated by Artificial Intelligence.

-The Python backend, Streamlit frontend, Scikit-Learn machine learning logic, PostgreSQL database schema, complex LLM Prompt Engineering pipelines, RapidFuzz Heuristic algorithms, and Docker deployment configurations were written by an AI assistant (Google's Gemini) based on continuous, iterative prompting.
+The Python backend, Streamlit frontend, Scikit-Learn machine learning logic, unified SQLite/PostgreSQL database schema, complex LLM Prompt Engineering pipelines, Regex algorithms, and Docker microservices configurations were written by an AI assistant (Google's Gemini) based on continuous, iterative prompting.

 While the code was AI-generated, the system architecture, feature requirements, NOC operational workflow methodologies, optimization targeting, and rigorous hallucination-debugging were orchestrated and directed entirely by a human engineer.
 This project serves as a practical demonstration of AI-assisted software engineering to rapidly build customized, enterprise-grade critical infrastructure monitoring tools.